3 Biggest Mistakes in Adopting Agile

 Agile is not just a software development methodology, but it is a change in mentality.
 It is a change in the organization’s culture and this is one of the most important and difficult things to do.

 This is also one of the reasons that make agile adoption, challenging in big organizations with different hierarchy levels.
 If a specific team is agile and the hierarchies above don’t have the agile mindset, it’s not going to work.

 A specific example is that managers take the role of scrum masters and they don’t become team coaches.
 Or the management team uses the scrum master to get more and more work done in a single team.

-An executive reads an article about the benefits of agile or attends a session from a trainer.
+An executive reads an article about the benefits of agile or attends a session with a trainer.
 He directs his teams to become agile right away and adopt all agile practices right away.

-It is going to be a disaster, trust me you are soon in a position when you don’t know what to do.
-So always take baby steps, apply agile processes slowly.
-Make a proper plan by first understanding mentality of your people, making then release the importance and benefits of agility.
+It is going to be a disaster, trust me you are soon in a position where you don’t know what to do.
+So always take baby steps, and apply agile processes slowly.
+Make a proper plan by first understanding the mentality of your people, making them release the importance and benefits of agility.

-Scrum master for me, is the backbone of Scrum process, he is one who understands and masters the scrum principles, but much more is required for agile transformation.
+A Scrum master for me is the backbone of the Scrum process, he understands and masters the scrum principles, but much more is required for agile transformation.

-Teams where scrum master just expects everyone to adopt scrum themselves without coaching their team member are much likely to fail.
+Teams where the scrum master just expects everyone to adopt scrum themselves without coaching their team member are much more likely to fail.

 Adopting the mindset of agile is at the heart of making agile work in your organization.
-Coaching team on right practices of agile and slowly adopting it are key to making agile work in any organization.
+Coaching teams on the right practices of agile and slowly adopting them are key to making agile work in any organization.